-|Disclosure Obligations||Must provide a disclosure document to potential investors (e.g. prospectus or an offer information statement)||Only in certain circumstances, if exemptions do not apply|
+|Disclosure Obligations||Must provide a disclosure document to potential investors (e.g. prospectus or an offer information statement)||Only in certain circumstances if exemptions do not apply|

-|Directors||Must have at least 3 directors (2 Australian residents)||Must have at least 1 director (1 Australian resident)|
+|Directors||Must have at least three directors (two Australian residents)||Must have at least one director (one Australian resident)|

-|Company Secretary||Must have at least 1 Company Secretary (1 Australian resident)||Does not need a Company Secretary (but if it does, at least one must be Australian resident)|
+|Company Secretary||Must have at least one Company Secretary (one Australian resident)||Does not need a Company Secretary (but if it does, at least one must be Australian resident)|

-|Registered Office||Must be open to public at certain times||Does not need to be open to public|
+|Registered Office||Must be open to the public at certain times||Does not need to be open to public|

 |Auditor||Must have an auditor||Does not need to have an auditor|

-Chapter 6D of the Corporations Act sets out the disclosure requirements to investors that public companies must adhere to when fundraising.
-The formal document for a capital raise is typically a prospectus or an offer information statement.
-There are strict obligations on companies preparing, lodging and then ultimately offering securities under these documents.
-You should seek legal advice when preparing these documents as you will need to lodge them with the Australian Securities and Investment Commission (ASIC) before use.
+A prospectus is the most common type of disclosure document for large capital raises by public companies and has the broadest information requirements.
+An offer information statement has lower information requirements but can only be used for fundraising up to $10 million in aggregate.
+However, there are strict obligations on companies preparing, lodging and then ultimately offering securities under these documents.
+Therefore, you should seek legal advice when preparing these documents as you will need to lodge them with the Australian Securities and Investment Commission (ASIC) before use.

-You must not advertise or promote this offer to the public for these exemptions to apply.
+Importantly, you must not advertise or promote this offer to the public for these exemptions to apply.

-Also exempt from the disclosure requirements are:
+Also exempt from the disclosure requirements are offers to: